adibfarrasy/notes/past me's questions/agriaku.md

 ### accessor/firestore/UserFranchiseFirestoreAccessorImpl
 FIRESTORE QUERY FOR USER FRANCHISE FIRESTORE
     - how to use channel?
+CONCEPTUALLY SIMILAR TO BLOCKING QUEUE BUT IT CAN BE CLOSED
     - how to use runBlocking?
+SIMILAR TO NODEJS AWAIT, IT RUNS ASYNC FUNCTIONS SYNCHRONOUSLY.
+NOT SUPPOSED TO BE RUN IN PRODUCTION?

 ### accessor/mitra/MitraAccessorModule
 INJECT MITRA ACCESSOR INTERFACE INTO ITS IMPLEMENTATION AND ENFORCE THE SINGLETON